axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 | subMenuItems          | java.util.List<com.axonivy.portal.components.configuration.CustomSubMenuItem> |
 +-----------------------+-------------------------------------------------------------------------------+

-Example of a menu that redirect to an Ivy process.
+Example of a menu that redirects to an Ivy process.

    .. code-block:: javascript